cym13/cym13.github.io/source/review_crypto_d.rst

 Since in RSA the attacker is supposed to have the public key (it is public after all) he can encrypt as many messages as he wants and compare them to an unknown ciphertext until he gets an identical ciphertext.
-He then knows that the two messages are the same, effectively decrypting the message.
+He then knows that the two messages are the same, which amounts to decrypting the message.

 This attack works particularly well on protocols that are highly repetitive or have few possible messages ("ACCEPT"/"DENY").